dydxopsdao/v4-infrastructure/validator_notifier/README.md

 Set up Amazon SES by following their guide at: https://docs.aws.amazon.com/ses/latest/dg/setting-up.html#quick-start-verify-email-addresses .

-### IAM user
+### IAM users

+#### User for Terraform Cloud

-Manually create an AWS IAM user for deploying the solution, preferably in a dedicated AWS account.
+Manually create an AWS IAM user that Terraform Cloud will impersonate to deploy the solution.
+Preferably use a dedicated AWS account.
 Call it e.g.: `terraformer`.
 Go to:
 `IAM -> Users -> [your new user] -> Permissions -> Add permissions -> Attach policies directly`
 and add the following managed policies: